JohnP105/NinjaFruit_C/README.md

 ### Core Gameplay Loop

-Fruits and bombs are thrown from the bottom of the screen in random patterns.
+Fruits and bombs spawn from the top of the screen in random patterns.
 The player slices fruits with mouse movements to gain points while avoiding bombs that reduce score.
 Power-ups occasionally appear to provide special abilities.
 The challenge increases as the player progresses, with faster and more numerous objects appearing on screen.

 ## Gameplay Mechanics